nikhilkaushik631/Movie-Companian/README.md

-# Entertainment Companion - using RAG and AI Agents
+# Entertainment Companion Chatbot- using RAG and AI Agents

 A powerful entertainment assistant that provides movie/TV recommendations and answers questions about entertainment content using Retrieval Augmented Generation (RAG) and AI agents.